aryalbirat/ClassCam/README.md

 ## Development Notes

 - The backend uses in-memory storage for development (no MongoDB required)
+- The backend uses JWT for secure authentication and session management
-- The ML server processes video files for demonstration
+- The ML backend uses a YOLOv5 model for action detection and processes video files for demonstration
 - Both servers must be running for the full application to work

 ## Usage